Cracking the code - Part I - Getting started with Peakboard Hub API

 image

-The following code shows how to do that in C#.
-Feel free to download the whole cs file for this example.
-We use the nuget package Newtonsoft.Json to do the JSON operations.
+The following code demonstrates the authentication process in C#.
+Feel free to download the whole CS file for this example.
+We use the NuGet package Newtonsoft.Json to perform the JSON operations.

 const string APIKey = "XXX";